Mullum Mullum Creek Trail: Tarralla Creek Trail Connection

 From Highland Ave, a 2.7 km road section, via Croydon station, can be used to reach the Tarralla Creek Trail.
 Continue on Highland Ave to the Maroondah Highway service lane, using the service lane to the Kent Ave intersection.
 Cross Maroondah Hwy at Kent Ave.
-Cyclists may utilise the on-road semi-protected bicycle lanes on Kent Ave.
+Cyclists may utilize the on-road semi-protected bicycle lanes on Kent Ave.
 Continue onto Main St, Croydon via the level crossing at the roundabout and Croydon War Memorial.
 Follow Main St to Hewish Rd, where the Tarralla Creek Trail begins at Croydon Park.

 Belgrave Rail Trail Connection

-Completed in 2013, the Maroondah Council project "Lake to Creek Link Project" improves the link to Ringwood Lake and the Belgrave Rail Trail beyond.
-At Larissa Ave, follow the trail to the signalised pedestrian crossing of Maroondah Hwy where the trail enters Ringwood Lake.
-Continue 250m along the southern side of the lake to a narrow turnoff, taking you across the Lilydale railway line and into Bedford Park.
-Follow the driveway through Bedford Park to Bedford Rd, crossing Bedford Rd at the signalised intersection at the front of Ringwood Secondary College.
+Completed in 2013, the Maroondah Council project "Lake to Creek Link Project" improves the link to Ringwood Lake and the Belgrave Rail Trail.
+At Larissa Ave, follow the trail to the signalized pedestrian crossing of Maroondah Hwy where the trail enters Ringwood Lake.
+Continue 250m along the southern side of the lake to a narrow turnoff, moving across the Lilydale railway line and into Bedford Park.
+Follow the driveway through Bedford Park to Bedford Rd, crossing Bedford Rd at the signalized intersection at the front of Ringwood Secondary College.
 The Belgrave Rail Trail begins at the southern end of Lena Grove.